omerzirh/quiz-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+There are two categories using two seperate json files.
+Cultural has 10 questions with 2 image questions.

+You can go to this link  https://quiz-app-psi-drab-72.vercel.app/

+OR

 ### `npm run start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\